The Institute of Certified Public Accountants of Uganda (ICPAU) is the National Professional Accountancy body.

 - To regulate and maintain the standard of accountancy in Uganda

-- To prescribe and regulate the conduct of accountants and practicing accountants in Uganda
+- To prescribe and regulate the conduct of accountants and practising accountants in Uganda

 To be a World-Class Professional Accountancy Institute

-To develop, promote and regulate the accountancy profession in the public interest.
+To develop, promote and regulate the accountancy profession in Uganda and beyond, in the public interest.

 ICPAU is a member of the International Federation of Accountants (IFAC) and the Association for Educational Assessment in Africa (AEAA) as well as being a founder member of the Pan African Federation of Accountants (PAFA).